flaxmans/CompBio_on_git/CourseDocuments/Syllabus.md

 ______________________________

 ## Week-by-Week Agenda
-(subject to change and frequent updating)
+(subject to change and frequent updating; note that accompanying PowerPoint files are available at a [Dropbox folder][dropboxlink])

 ###### Week 1:
 + Topics